Interface Overview

 A-Parser contains the following groups of settings:

-Scraper Test
+Test parsing

-Status Bar
+Status bar

 No tasks.
 This means that A-Parser is in standby mode.
-As soon as at least one task is added, the status will change toScraping. - Reflects the current number of tasks.
-From left to right: the number of running tasks, total tasks (running or stopped).
+As soon as at least one task is added, the status will change toParsing. - Reflects the current number of tasks.
+From left to right: number of running tasks, total tasks (running or stopped).

-- Proxy information is presented:
+- proxy information is presented:

-- Number alive.
+- Number of alive.

 - Total loaded.